-Barbara Shaw was reappointed as a co-opted member and Siama Ahmed was invited to join the committee as a result of this recruitment.

-Barbara has previously worked at a national level for the Citizens' Advice Bureau.
-She has shown tireless enthusiasm for the mission of HOSC and the committee is greatly strengthened for having her return.

-Siama Ahmed works professionally with asylum seekers, refugees and British survivors of exploitation.
-She expressly put forward on her application her wish to give voice to under represented communities.
-Siama has experience as a non-executive director in a Primary Care Trust and the committee is really excited to have her on board.
+The result of the open recruitment exercise was that Barbara Shaw was reappointed as a co-opted member, and Siama Ahmed was invited to join the committee.
+Barbara Shaw has previously worked at a national level for the Citizens' Advice Bureau.
+She has shown tireless enthusiasm and great enthusiasm for the mission of HOSC and the committee is greatly strengthened for having her return.
+Siama Ahmed works professionally with asylum seekers, refugees and British survivors of exploitation, expressly putting forward on her application her wish to give voice to under-represented communities.
+She has experience as a non-executive director in a Primary Care Trust and the committee is really excited to have her on board.
 The HOSC is grateful that it has been able to appoint two co-optees with so much to offer.

 iii.
-The reopening of the midwifery-led units (MLUs) at Wantage Community Hospital and the Cotswold Birth Centre (Chipping Norton)
+The Reopening of the Midwifery-Led Units (MLUs) at Wantage Community Hospital and the Cotswold Birth Centre (Chipping Norton)

-The committee was pleased to hear the news in early January of the reopening of the temporarily closed MLUs at the Cotswold Birth Centre and at Wantage Community Hospital.
-This followed it's aresolution to consider a report on temporarily closed services within Oxfordshire and a completed substantial change toolkit form for the service.
+The Committee were pleased to hear the news in early January of the reopening of the temporarily closed MLUs at the Cotswold Birth Centre and at Wantage Community Hospital, following the Committee's resolution to consider a report the temporarily-closed services within Oxfordshire and a completed substantial change toolkit form for the service.
+Maternity within

-Maternity within Oxfordshire and the temporarily closed MLUs had been a long-term area of work for the committee, which included the chair and a group of committee members attending an OUH stakeholder event during November 2022, which built upon the committee's consideration of maternity during the 2021/22 municipal year.
-At the event HOSC members provided a scrutiny perspective on discussions which would inform the trust's forthcoming clinical strategy for maternity and neonatal services.
-The post-COVID-19 reopening of these local services is a significant improvement for those areas and the HOSC is glad to see its continued input has contributed towards their re-opening.
+Oxfordshire and the temporarily closed MLUs had been a long-term area of work for the Committee, which included the Chair and a group of Committee members attending an OUH Stakeholder event during November 2022, which built upon the Committee's consideration of maternity during the 2021/22 municipal year.
+At the event HOSC Members provided a scrutiny perspective on discussions which would inform the trust's forthcoming clinical strategy for maternity and neonatal services.
+The post-Covid reopening of these local services is a significant improvement for those areas and the HOSC is glad to see its continued input has contributed towards their re-opening.